nyxnor/onionjuggler/README.md

 * **Vanguards** - This addon protects against guard discovery and related traffic analysis attacks.
 A guard discovery attack enables an adversary to determine the guard node(s) that are in use by a Tor client and/or Tor onion service.
 Once the guard node is known, traffic analysis attacks that can deanonymize an onion service (or onion service user) become easier.
 * **Bulk** - Some commands can be bulked with `all-clients`, `all-services`, `[SERV1,SERV2,...]` and `[CLIENT1,CLIENT2,...]`, the command will loop the variables and apply the combination.
 * **Optional** - Some commands are optional so less typing.
 Also they may behave differently depending on how much information was given to be executed and that is expected.
 They are specified inside `<>` (e.g. `<VIRTPORT2>`)
+* **Fool-proof** - The script tries to filter invalid commands and incorrect syntax.
+The commands are not difficult but the first look may scare you.
+Don't worry, if it is invalid, it won't run to avoid tor daemon failing to reload because of invalid configuration.
+If an invalid command runs, please open an issue.

 ## Bugs